-- 1. Inform the parties as to whether or not the Hearing Panel found that the alleged conduct occurred; - 2.
-Include information regarding any individual remedies offered or provided to the complainant or any sanctions imposed on the respondent that directly relate to the complainant; however, the respondent will not be notified of the individual remedies offered or provided to the complainant. and - 3.
-Inform the parties of other steps NFC has taken to eliminate the hostile environment, if one is found to exist, and prevent recurrence. - 4.
-Remedial action may include, but is not limited to, disciplinary action against the respondent (including termination from employment or expulsion), counseling for the respondent, remedies for the complainant and others, as well as changes to NFC's overall services or policies.
-NFC will also eliminate the hostile environment (if one exists), prevent its recurrence, and, as appropriate, remedy its effects.
+Remedial action may include, but is not limited to, disciplinary action against the respondent (which may include termination from employment or expulsion), counseling for the respondent, remedies for the complainant and others, as well as changes to NFC's overall services or policies.
+NFC will also eliminate the hostile environment (if one exists), take measures to prevent recurrence, and, as appropriate, remedy its effects.